 - To hit the ball off of the train target in Addams Family (also known as the Jackpot target) weak enough so that the ball travels down the train lane and coasts over to the right outlane.
 To prevent the Outlane Train Drain, the player has to nudge in some way to alter the path of the ball down this predictable pathway.

-2. Embellishing about what happened to try to explain why you were defeated in a pinball game.
+- Embellishing about what happened while trying to explain why you were defeated in a pinball game.

 - To have a very poor game, usually involving one or more house balls.